decredcommunity/events/reports/20190726-cointime-summit-2019.md

 * International blockchain week - the biggest event about blockchain in China - is coming.
 Decred team in China should go.

-* I had 1 hour in break time to make contacts, a lot of young people actively talked to me, asked me questions while I was talking to others about about Decred.
+* I had 1 hour in break time to make contacts, a lot of young people actively talked to me, asked me questions while I was talking to others about Decred.
 Many others curiously looked at the Decred T-shirt.
 They might know or want to know more about Decred.

 Host our own conference.